A valid purchase order covering the work requested must accompany the submitted samples.

 Free freight not applicable with new pricing structure.

-Electronically signed certificates or reports of analysis are faxed to clients upon completion of the work.
+Electronically signed certificates or reports of analysis sent by email to clients upon completion of the work.
 The original report plus invoice is posted as soon as possible thereafter.
-Commercial Services will soon move to electronic reporting, which we currently only offer on request.

 Every analysis listed on this website is accompanied by a target response time.
 All target response times refer to working days.
 It is a goal of Commercial Services to achieve these targets.
 Urgent work may attract a surcharge.
 Please contact us to confirm the earliest reporting time and the price for urgent work.